resteasy/resteasy/README.md

 ## Build

-Currently RESTEasy can be built with JDK 1.8 and 11.
+Currently RESTEasy can be built with JDK 11+.

 If you want to purely build the project without running the tests, you need to pull down a clone of the RESTEasy repository and run: